n20010/n20010/README.md

 ## PROFILE
 Japanese technical school student.
 I will work on Tokyo since 2022 as a Infrastructure Engineer.<br>
-I graduated general course in high school but still studied technical skill there.<br>
+I graduated general course in high school but I studied technical skill there.<br>
 Now, I'm learning about infrastructure, but also Python crawling and serverside engineering for Ruby on Rails.<br>
 I update something as much as here on [Twitter](https://twitter.com/K_Satani)